codex-team/editor.js/docs/renderer.md

-# CodeX Editor Tools
+# CodeX Editor Renderer

-`Renderer` is class that is responsible for rendering JSON data to HTML.
+`Renderer` is a class that is responsible for rendering JSON data to HTML.

- Inside it uses BlockManager to compose block list bounded to the Tool instance.
+ Inside it uses BlockManager to compose block's list bounded to the Tool instance.

  ## Methods